firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-10/2014-02-05-the-brutal-and-the-simple.md

 ---
 layout: story
+category: short story
+issue: 10, February 2014
+issue-cover: issue-10-cover.png
+issue-buy-link:
-title:  "The Brutal and the Simple"
+title: The Brutal and the Simple
+subtitle:
-author: Adam P. Knave
+author: adam-p-knave
+author-2:
+author-3:
+editor: brian-j-white
+illustrator: galen-dara
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2014-01-05 12:01:00 -0500
-category: short story
 permalink: /issue10/chapter/the-brutal-and-the-simple/
+audiourl:
 teaser: "I rode like hell down the shit and dirt we called a road.
 Head down, I pushed on, spurring the horse under me to just keep going."
+art: the-brutal-and-the-simple.jpg
+artcaption: Illustration for The Brutal and the Simple
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
 published: true
-art: the-brutal-and-the-simple.jpg
-caption: Illustration for The Brutal and the Simple
-artist: Galen Dara
 ---

 I rode like hell down the shit and dirt we called a road.
 Head down, I pushed on, spurring the horse under me to just keep going.
 I'd wear the horse out, I knew, but being smart and careful wasn't in the cards.
 Not now.
 Now was a time for running.
 My Pa'd chide me for cowardice, but let him come up out of the grave and face down this level of bullshit and then he could give me more endless sermons.